kazurayam/GitConflictsOfLastRunInTsPrevented/README.md

 ...
 ```

-Please find a timestamp info `<lastRun>...</lastRun>` included.
+Please find a timestamp info as `<lastRun>` is included.
 This timestamp will be updated by Katalon Studio when you ran the `Test Suites/TS1`.

-If you share the project via a remote Git repository with your team mates, this `lastRun` info tends to causes conflicts.
+You have made the project version-controlled by Git.
+It's good idea.
+And you want to share the project with your team mates using a remote Git repository?

+I would warn you.
+The changes of `lastRun` info made by yourself and by your team mates tend to conflict.
+This problem is small but itchy, and will make your team collaboration very hard.

+### How Git conflict occurs in a Katalon Studio project --- a typical case

 Following steps illustrates how a Git conflict for `<lastRun>` occurs.